unclewalter/brightsign_rss/README.md

 - The app watches the `/media` folder for any changes.
 - When a change is detected, each file in the each subdirectory of the media player is enumerated and is given a unique GUID based on a MD5 hash of the file.
 This ensures any new files or changed files are updated on the player, but anything that is the same isn't unncessarily re-downloaded
 - A MRSS feed file is generated using this metadata for each subfolder in the `/media` folder
-- The media and the feed XML are statically served using Express
+- The media and the feed XML are statically served using Express – So video files stored in `/media/northcote/scr2` for instance would be reflected the feed `http://<hostname>:<port>/northcote_scr2_feed.xml`

 At this point.
 It currently supports video assets already in the correct format.
 There may be later plans to serve other assets such as images and HTML.
 But at this point the focus is on getting video content reliably pushed to the players.